What is topic modelling in Apache Spark MLlib?

 corpus.cache();

-Set the number of topics, and run the LDA Topic Modeller against the data corpus.
+Set the number of topics with setK(3) and run LDA against the corpus.
+Here, Spark is asked to learn three topics from the input documents.

 </>